netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>env</b></td>
         <td>map[string]string</td>
         <td>
           `env` allows passing custom environment variables to underlying components.
-Useful for passing some very concrete performance-tuning options, such as GOGC and GOMAXPROCS, that should not be publicly exposed as part of the FlowCollector descriptor, as they are only useful in edge debug or support scenarios.<br/>
+Useful for passing some very concrete performance-tuning options, such as `GOGC` and `GOMAXPROCS`, that should not be publicly exposed as part of the FlowCollector descriptor, as they are only useful in edge debug or support scenarios.<br/>
         </td>
         <td>false</td>
       </tr></tbody>